jhpyle/docassemble/_docs/recipes.md

 process, and the [`if`] modifiers are used to indicate under what conditions the questions should be asked.

+# <a name="passing"></a>Passing variables from one interview session to another

+Using [`create_session()`], [`set_session_variables()`], and
+[`interview_url()`], you can start a user in one session, collect information, and then initiate a new session, write variables into the interview answers of that session, and direct the user to that session.

+{% include demo-side-by-side.html demo="stage-one" %}

+The interview that the user is directed to is the following.

+{% include demo-side-by-side.html demo="stage-two" %}

+Note that when the user starts the session in the second interview, the interview already knows the object `user` and already knows the value of `favorite_fruit`.

 [catchall questions]: {{ site.baseurl }}/docs/fields.html#catchall
 [action]: {{ site.baseurl }}/docs/functions.html#actions
 [`depends on`]: {{ site.baseurl }}/docs/logic.html#depends on